harunridjevic/SlepSluzbaSarajevo/README.md

 ![Šlep Služba Sarajevo Website](ss1.PNG)

-And this is what it looks like on a phone + dark mode:
+And this is what it looks like with dark mode:

 ![Šlep Služba Sarajevo Website Mobile](ss2.PNG)